Presenter: Patrick Rydell, Ed.D., CCC-SLP

 This presentation will focus exclusively on the Learning Style Profile© (LSP).
 Other treatment approaches will receive limited or no coverage as part of this training.
 Presenter financial and non-financial disclosures may be found in the Presenter & Disclosures area.

 Video PowerPoint presentation with author narration & downloadable handout.
 Stop and re-start the course at any point.
 Learners retain access to course content after completion for ongoing reference and review.

 "The visual organizer to reduce confusion and anxiety, and the varying of JAR to prompt a tolerance for flexibility is beneficial.
-It was clear cut and well presented."
+Course was clear cut and well presented."
 L.N.
 (July 2022)

 "This course has provided me with a new perspective on running small groups with individuals with ASD."
 M.H.
 (July 2022)

-"The course is clearly presented.
+"The course was clearly presented.
 I liked the concept of what we say is what and how we think."
 B.S.
 (June 2022)

 "Unique perspective.
 Controlled variation was an interesting concept as was directing children with ASD to look to their peers for clues."
 H.S.
 (June 2022)

 "I appreciated his breakdown of how we would move from start to finish with a student beginning with adult coaching to guiding peer mentors to conversational skills with our students diagnosed with ASD."
 K.S.
 (June 2022)